 There is uncertainty that it will be commercially viable to produce any portion of these resources.

-The total Contingent Resources related to the 1C, 2C, 3C and Risked Best Estimates are in the table below.
+The table below shows the total Contingent Resources related to the 1C, 2C, 3C, and Risked Best Estimates.

 Contingent Resources (Forecast Prices and Costs)